 - Food labels contain a lot of useful information.
-But they can be confusing and do not always tell you everything you need to know. - By law food labels must include information on ingredients, guidance on storage, a 'best before' date, allergy advice and instructions for use. - There are 14 ingredients that commonly cause allergies.
-If a food contains any of these, they must be listed on the label. - Food labelling laws do not apply to fresh food or individual packs within multipacks. - If a food is labelled as suitable for children under three years old, it should comply with strict rules on what it can and cannot contain.
-If the food does not contain an explicit age recommendation, these rules do not apply, even if the food is clearly packaged to appeal to young children. - RDA means Recommended Daily Amount.
-It is set for adults not children. - GDA means Guideline Daily Amount.
-It is set by the food industry for either adults or children of a specified age. - RNI means Reference Nutrient Intake.
+But they can be confusing and do not always tell you everything you need to know. - By law food labels must include nutritional information, an ingredients list, guidance on storage, a 'best before' date, allergy advice and instructions for use. - There are 14 ingredients that commonly cause allergies.
+If a food contains any of these, they must be emphasised in the ingredients list. - Food labelling laws do not apply to fresh food or individual packs within multipacks. - If a food is labelled as suitable for children under three years old, it should comply with strict rules on what it can and cannot contain.
+If the food does not contain an explicit age recommendation, these rules do not apply, even if the food is clearly packaged to appeal to young children. - RI means Reference Intake.
+It is set for adults not children. - RNI means Reference Nutrient Intake.
 It gives the recommended intake for specific ages.